The Art of Mentoring – Exploring possibility in relationship

 A Possible Future

-Both the mentor and the mentee lean towards a possible instead of a predictable future – the mentor shares knowledge, skills and perspective to foster the personal and professional growth of the mentee, and the mentee takes full ownership of the opportunity and drives the process to a successful outcome.
+In the Art of Mentoring, both the mentor and the mentee lean towards a possible instead of a predictable future – the mentor is an excellent listener and shares knowledge, skills and perspective to foster the personal and professional growth of the mentee.
+The mentee takes full ownership of the opportunity and drives the process to a successful outcome.

 I just wanted to add my personal thanks for an insightful talk yesterday.
 We’ve had some epic speakers, but it’s not often you see folk engaging as they did with you and your message.
 I particularly appreciated that you were speaking from the heart.
 It was a ‘real’ encounter – an authentic dialogue with the things we carry in our heart.